 Federal Pell Grant

 A Federal Pell Grant is awarded to students who meet eligibility requirements according to federal guidelines.
 The amount received is determined by your expected family contribution and enrollment.
 Pell Grants are prorated based on your enrollment.
 There is a maximum amount of Federal Pell Grant funds you can receive over your lifetime - read more about Pell Grant Lifetime Eligibility.

 Federal Supplemental Educational Opportunity Grant

 The Supplemental Educational Opportunity Grant (SEOG) is awarded to Pell-eligible students with exceptional need according to federal and institutional guidelines.
-Funding is limited to eligible students enrolled at least half-time who meet PCC priority timelines.
-Grants are prorated based on your enrollment.
+Funding is limited to enrolled students who meet PCC priority timelines.

 Oregon Opportunity Grant